Cross Reference — As to requirements for public works projects, §500.100.

 Pro Tem or purchasing agent may authorize the purchase at the lowest

-obtainable price, any supplies or contractual services regardless
+obtainable price, any supplies or contractual services not to exceed

 of an emergency purchase shall be recorded in the journal of the Board